Viktor Gyökeres: Senior

 On 8 January 2019, Gyökeres made his senior international debut for Sweden in a 1–0 loss against Finland.
 Three days later, Gyökeres scored his first senior goal for Sweden in a 2–2 draw against Iceland.
 In October 2021, after scoring nine goals in 11 EFL Championship games for Coventry, Gyökeres was called up to the Sweden national team to replace Zlatan Ibrahimović for the 2022 World Cup qualifying matches against Kosovo and Greece.
 On 16 October 2023, Gyökeres had given Sweden a 15th-minute lead before Romelu Lukaku equalised in an away game against Belgium, when the UEFA Euro 2024 qualifier was abandoned at half-time following an Islamist-related fatal shooting in Brussels that targeted and killed two Swedes outside the stadium.

 On 16 November 2024, he scored the first goal in a 2–1 victory against Slovakia, helping Sweden clinch promotion to League B of the UEFA Nations League.
 Three days later, Gyökeres scored four goals in a 6–0 Nations League home win over Azerbaijan, completing his first international hat-trick in the process.

+On 26 March 2026, Gyökeres scored a hat-trick when Sweden beat Ukraine 3–1 in a 2026 FIFA World Cup play-off semi-final.
+Five days later, on 31 March, Gyökeres would score the winning goal in a 3–2 victory over Poland in the World Cup qualifying playoff final, returning Sweden to the World Cup after failing to qualify for 2022 edition of the tournament.

+In May 2026, he was named in the Sweden squad for the 2026 FIFA World Cup by head coach Graham Potter.
+In the team's opener against Tunisia, he scored to make it 3–1 in an eventual 5–1 victory.